Editorial photograph of a customer experience strategy review

 Member licenses look generous on paper.
 Login licenses look risky on paper.
 The actual answer is almost always a hybrid, with quarterly conversion as the operating gate.

-API call overage
+How does API call overage bite?

 Each Experience Cloud edition includes an API call allocation.
 The allocation is per org, not per community.

 High traffic portals burn through the allocation.
 The overage is billed at retail.
-The buyer side move is to inventory API usage before renewal and negotiate a top up SKU at a non retail rate.
+The move is to inventory API usage before renewal and negotiate a top up SKU at a non retail rate.

 The sandbox tier upgrade is rarely included in the base community license.
 It is a separate line on the order form.

-Data Cloud overlay
+When does the Data Cloud overlay apply?

 Read the related Salesforce renewal playbook for the Data Cloud renewal framework.

-Buyer side moves at renewal
+What buyer side moves work at renewal?

 • Member to login conversion.
 Audit member usage and convert low engagement members to login.

 • Login pool right sizing.
-Pool the peak, not the average.
-Plus a documented overage cap.
+Pool the peak, not the average, plus a documented overage cap.

 • External Apps comparison.
 Quote the External Apps math on any audience above twenty thousand monthly users.